GoNZooo/zig-disk-info/README.md

 Open the app, see how much disk space you have left.
 Click on the entries to open the disk in the file explorer.

+## Internal libs

+I might pull the small internal library used here out into a library of its own but that would either be something I do because I need it elsewhere or because someone else makes a neat case for it.

+If one were so inclined they could add the entire package as a dependency and just point the package declaration at `disk.zig` (I think?) to use it as a lib.